Lars Von Trier Responds to Björk's Sexual Harassment Open Letter

 Videos by VICE

-“As far as I remember we were the victims.
+«As far as I remember we were the victims.
 That woman was stronger than both Lars von Trier and me and our company put together.
-She dictated everything and was about to close a movie of 100m kroner [£12,000,000].”
+She dictated everything and was about to close a movie of 100m kroner [$15 million].»

 As it stands, Björk, who often discusses sexism, specifically in the music industry, has yet to respond to von Trier and Jensen’s comments.